From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Preliminaries

 We consider a set of $n$ parties $\mathcal{P} = \{ p_1, \dots, p_n \}$ running a distributed protocol in a fully connected network.
 Channels are authenticated, meaning that when receiving a message, a party knows who sent it.

 \textbf{Network Setting}: We consider $3$ different network settings: \begin{itemize} \item \textit{Synchronous network}: We assume there is a known $\Delta > 0$ such that when sending a message, a party has the guarantee that this message will be received within $\Delta$ units of time.
 This allows protocols to be expressed in rounds where each round takes $\Delta$ units of time. \item \textit{Asynchronous network}: There is no guarantee on the delay between a party sending a message and it being received.
-The only guarantee is that a message sent is eventually received. \item \textit{Partially synchronous network}: We assume the setting of \cite{PODC:DwoLynSto84}: There is a known $\Delta > 0$ and an unknown \emph{Global Stabilization Time} (GST), such that a messages sent at time $t$ is received by the time at most $\max\{t, GST\} + \Delta$. \end{itemize}
+The only guarantee is that a message sent is eventually received. \item \textit{Partially synchronous network}: We assume the setting of \cite{PODC:DwoLynSto84}: There is a known $\Delta > 0$ and an unknown \emph{Global Stabilization Time} (GST), such that a messages sent at time $t$ are received by time at most $\max\{t, GST\} + \Delta$. \end{itemize}

-\textbf{Byzantine Behavior}: We assume that a set of at most $t$ parties can become faulty when running the protocol.
+\textbf{Byzantine Behavior}: We assume that a set of at most $t$ parties can exhibit arbitrary malicious behavior when running the protocol.
 In particular, an adversary is able to control these parties, and the protocol must be resilient to this setting.
 Parties that are not corrupted are called honest.
-In the rest of this paper, we will also consider $f$, the number of actual byzantine parties during an execution of a protocol, we have $0 \leq f \leq t \leq n$.
+In the rest of this paper, we will also consider $f$, the number of actual byzantine parties during an execution of a protocol: $0 \leq f \leq t \leq n$.

 Moreover, we assume that for the asynchronous setting as well as the partially synchronous setting before GST, the adversary has full control over the scheduler and can delay or reorder any messages as long as they are eventually received.